peholmst/AppModel4Flow/appmodel4flow/README.md

 Currently there is only an action binding for [Button](src/main/java/net/pkhapps/appmodel4flow/binding/ActionButtonBinding.java).
-I plan to make more bindings as more suitable UI elements are added to Vaadin Platform.
+I plan to make more bindings as more suitable UI elements are added to the Vaadin platform.

 The [AppModel](src/main/java/net/pkhapps/appmodel4flow/AppModel.java) class contains helper methods for easily creating action bindings.
 For example: